-"In Europe, funds are taking a more proactive approach in adopting ESG.”
+"In Europe, funds are taking a more proactive approach

 This could see further decentralisation of ESG policy across the country with legislators and businesses in states such as California and New York embracing it more, but other areas less so.

 The reasons for the US being hesitant on ESG are complex, but some attribute it to this state-level divergence.
 Others list factors such as the presidency of Donald Trump and his changeable attitude to climate considerations – with actions such as leaving the Paris Climate Agreement at a time when ESG was coming to its own in other regions – as a reason for the delayed uptake.

 Other players in investment have said there were more granular reasons for the discrepancy.
 “In Europe, funds are taking a more proactive approach in adopting ESG,” Gaurav Aggarwal, Chief Commercial Officer, at Indus Valley Partners.
 “That correlates well with passive investment inflows in ESG and impact investing-oriented strategies.
 In the European Union, we saw swift adoption of the SFDR guideline.”

 In the US, Aggarwal said, while there had been initial pushback, he now saw two categories evolving: one where investment managers want to adopt ESG guidelines predominantly for reporting purposes. “[The first are those where] the reports are typically mandated by the allocators or investors.
 Then there is the second category of firms who are adhering to ESG guidelines as an investment strategy as well,” he said.